North Korea: Kim family

-Kim Il Sung and Kim Jong Il are still officially revered as the "eternal leaders of Korea".
+Kim Il Sung and Kim Jong Il are officially revered as the "eternal leaders of Korea".
 Several landmarks in North Korea are named for Kim Il Sung, including Kim Il Sung University, Kim Il Sung Stadium, and Kim Il Sung Square, while his birthday on 15 April is a public holiday called the Day of the Sun.
 Defectors have been quoted as saying that North Korean schools deify both father and son.
-Kim Il Sung rejected the notion that he had created a cult around himself and accused those who suggested this of "factionalism".

-Critics maintain that Kim Jong Il's personality cult was inherited from his father.
+Kim Jong Il's personality cult was inherited from his father.
 Kim Jong Il was often the center of attention throughout ordinary life.
 His birthday, called the Day of the Shining Star, is one of the most important public holidays in the country.
 Kim Jong Il's personality cult, although significant, was not as extensive as his father's.
 One point of view is that Kim Jong Il's cult of personality was solely out of respect for Kim Il Sung or out of fear of punishment for failure to pay homage, while North Korean government sources consider it genuine hero worship.